Article 1. Name of Chapter

-The name of this chapter of Phi Theta Kappa (FQK) shall be Beta Theta Omicron (BQO).
+The name of this chapter of Phi Theta Kappa (ΦΘΚ) shall be Beta Theta Omicron (BΘO).

-The purpose of BQO Chapter of FQK at Skyline College shall be the promotion of scholarship, the development of leadership, service to community, and the cultivation of fellowship among the community, students of the College, and members of other chapters of FQK.
+The purpose of Beta Theta Omicron Chapter of Phi Theta Kappa at Skyline College shall be the promotion of scholarship, the development of leadership, service to community, and the cultivation of fellowship among the community, students of the College, and members of other chapters of Phi Theta Kappa.

 Section 1.
-Types of membership in BQO Chapter shall consist of Member, Provisional Member, Alumni Member, and Honorary Member, as described herein.
+Types of membership in Beta Theta Omicron: Chapter shall consist of Member, Provisional Member, Alumni Member, and Honorary Member, as described herein.

-A. Member.
-Each Candidate for membership must have 12 semester units of degree coursework completed at Skyline College with a Grade Point Average of 3.50 and adhere to the school conduct code; and be currently enrolled at Skyline College.
-Only grades for courses completed in the San Mateo County Community College District will be considered when determine membership eligibility.
+- Member.
+Each Candidate for membership must have 12-semester units of degree coursework completed at a SMCCD District College with a Grade Point Average of 3.50 and adhere to the school conduct code; and be currently enrolled at Skyline College.
+Only grades for courses completed in the San Mateo County Community College District will be considered when determining membership eligibility.
 A GPA of 3.25 must be maintained.
-When a member’s cumulative GPA falls below 3.25, s/he has one semester in which to raise the average up to 3.25.
-Should the member’s cumulative GPA remain below 3.25, the member’s name shall be stricken from the local chapter roll, and FQK headquarters shall be notified to strike the name from the international roll as well.
+When a member’s cumulative GPA falls below 3.25, they have one semester in which to raise the average up to 3.25.
+Should the member’s cumulative GPA remain below 3.25, the member’s name shall be stricken from the local chapter roll, and Phi Theta Kappa headquarters shall be notified to strike the name from the international roll as well.
 Once a student’s name is stricken from the roll, all privileges of membership are revoked.

-B. Provisional Member.
-A Provisional Member of BQO is a student, who in the opinion of the local chapter, has shown an active interest in the affairs of the Society, and who serves the Society in some special capacity, but who does not meet full requirements for membership in the Society.
-Chapter requirements for admission as a provisional members shall be academic excellence, a demonstrated desire for leadership, fellowship, and service to the community and promotion of positive values in line with those represented by FQK.
+- Provisional Member.
+A Provisional Member of Beta Theta Omicron is a student, who in the opinion of the local chapter, has shown an active interest in the affairs of the Society, and who serves the Society in some special capacity, but who does not meet full requirements for membership in the Society.
+Chapter requirements for admission as a provisional member shall be academic excellence, a demonstrated desire for leadership, fellowship, and service to the community and promotion of positive values in line with those represented by Phi Theta Kappa.
 Incoming freshmen who were on their High School Honor Roll or who have a minimum 3.50 GPA, but not the required number of units are eligible for provisional member status.
 In addition, the student must be enrolled at Skyline College and adhere to the school’s conduct code.
-Provisional members will not be officially affiliated with the FQK society, cannot hold office in the BQO chapter, and cannot vote on chapter, regional, or international matters.
-Provisional Members will pay local membership fees, but are not required to pay the international and regional induction feew unless they qualify for full membership and wish to become full members.
+Provisional members will not be officially affiliated with the Phi Theta Kappa society, cannot hold office in the Beta Theta Omicron chapter, and cannot vote on chapter, regional, or international matters.

-C. Alumni Member.
+- Alumni Member.
 Alumni Members are members of the Society who are no longer enrolled in Skyline College.
 Alumni members must meet eligibility requirements.
-Alumni members may be entitled to all privileges of active member, except those of voting and holding office, should they so choose.
-Alumni Members who choose to remain active shall be responsible for paying local membership fees.
+Alumni members may be entitled to all privileges of active members, except those of voting and holding office, should they so choose.

-E. Transfer Member.
-A member from another Phi Theta Kappa chapter may transfer membership to Beta Theta Omicron if he or she is currently enrolled at skyline College and meets the membership eligibility GPA of the Beta Theta Omicron.
+- Transfer Member.
+A member from another Phi Theta Kappa chapter may transfer membership to Beta Theta Omicron if they are currently enrolled at Skyline College and meet the membership eligibility GPA of the Beta Theta Omicron.

 Section 2.
 Member Status

-A. Member.
-Meet all requirements for membership, fill-out the application, and pay the one-time membership fee.
+- Member.
+Meet all requirements for membership, fill out the application, and pay the one-time membership fee.